lincc-frameworks/citation-compass/README.md

 citation_list = get_used_citations()
 ```

+## Exporing Imports

 Since some packages need to be cited when they are used, you can also call

 ```
 import_list = get_all_imports()
 ```

 To get a list of all modules that were imported.
+This function includes two very rough heuristics for filtering the modules:

+* **skip_common** (default: True): Use a heuristic to ignore files that are common python imports, such as anything in "built-in" or "frozen".

+* **use_keywords** (default: False): Searches the module's docstring for words that could indicate the need to cite, such as "cite", "arxiv", or "acknowledgement".

 ## Acknowledgements